AK-Homberger/BD35F-FridgeController/README.md

 With the buttos you can set the mode:

-- Auto: Stndard mode to control the temperature.
+- Auto: Standard mode to control the temperature.
 - ON: Switch on the compressor permanently.
 - Off: Switch off the compressor permanently.
 - Boost: Cool down with a different set point and hysteresis.